MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 Management of the Multi-Geo feature is available through the SharePoint admin center.

 When a user creates a SharePoint group-connected site in a multi-geo environment, their PDL is used to determine the _Macro Region Geography_ or _Local Region Geography_ location where the site and its associated Group mailbox are created.
-(If the user's PDL value hasn't been set, or has been set to _Macro Region Geography_ or _Local Region Geography_ location that hasn't been configured as a _Satellite Geography_ location, then the site and mailbox are created in the _Primary Provisioned Geography_.)
+(If the user's PDL value isn't set, or is set to _Macro Region Geography_ or _Local Region Geography_ location that isn't configured as a _Satellite Geography_ location, then the site and mailbox are created in the _Primary Provisioned Geography_.)

 Microsoft 365 services other than Exchange, OneDrive, SharePoint, and Teams aren't available with Multi-Geo.
-However, Microsoft 365 Groups that are created by these services will be configured with the PDL of the creator and their Exchange Group mailbox, SharePoint site are provisioned in the corresponding _Macro Region Geography_ or _Local Region Geography_.
+However, Microsoft 365 Groups that are created by these services are configured with the PDL of the creator and their Exchange Group mailbox, SharePoint site are provisioned in the corresponding _Macro Region Geography_ or _Local Region Geography_.

 ### **Managing the Multi-Geo environment**